rafutek/simulogic/simulator/README.md

 ## Simulator

-This logic circuit simulator has a java part used to generate circuit C++ code from a descriptor file (.logic).
+This logic circuit simulator has a Java part used to generate circuit C++ code from a descriptor file (.logic).
-And a second part, in C++, used to generate the circuit simulator.
+And a second part, used to generate the circuit simulator from C++ code.
 This executable will take a simulation file (.simu) as parameter.

 So first you must compile the java code:
-- go to `./common/circuitCreator/src`
+- go to *./common/circuitCreator/src*
 - run `javac src/*.java -d bin`

 Then you can generate the user's circuit's C++ code:
 - go to `bin` where all the .class have been created
-- run `java LogicToCpp username path/to/circuit/file.logic`
+- run `java LogicToCpp username circuit-filename.logic` where circuit file is in *./home/username/circuitCreator/data/*.

-Now `./home/username/simulator/src` must contain the new circuit C++ files.
+Now *./home/username/simulator/src/* must contain the new circuit C++ files.
 The circuit simulator can be compiled with `make PROGRAM=executable-name`.
 To do a simulation:
-- go to `bin` where the executable is stored
+- go to *./home/username/simulator/bin/* where the executable is stored
-- run `./executable-name path/to/simulation/file.simu`
+- run `./executable-name simulation-filename.simu` where simulation file is in *./home/username/simulator/data/*.

 **All the steps above are managed by create_simulator.sh and simulate_save.sh that you can find in `./common/scripts`**